08/05/2026

 18 images

-BarcelonaThree decades of recording silence and separated stages have not been enough to cool the flame.
-El Último de la Fila has returned to make Montjuïc Olympic Stadium its own this Thursday, repeating last Sunday's feat in a double event that is already history in our country's music scene.
-The last time the group set foot on the Olympic Ring's turf was on October 6, 1990, on a bill shared with Tina Turner and Sopa de Cabra.
-Thirty-six years later, the grain of black and white photographs has given way to an explosion of color and living nostalgia: Manolo García and Quimi Portet before a legion of fans who not only remember the songs, but inhabit them.
-The atmosphere, as Xavier Cervantes already pointed out in the review of the first concert, has been extraordinary.
-On stage, the chemistry between the Barcelona duo has spread to a surrendered stadium, closing an emotional circle initiated in the late eighties and which in 2026 has experienced its most emotional chapter – and very likely the definitive one.
+BarcelonaThree decades of record label silence and separate stages have not been enough to cool the flame.
+El Último de la Fila has returned to make Montjuïc Olympic Stadium its own this Thursday, repeating last Sunday's feat in a double date that is already music history in our home.
+The last time the group set foot on the Olympic Ring turf was on October 6, 1990, on a bill shared with Tina Turner and Sopa de Cabra.
+Thirty-six years later, the grain of black and white photographs has given way to an explosion of color and living nostalgia: Manolo García and Quimi Portet before a legion of followers who not only remember the songs, but inhabit them.
+The atmosphere, as Xavier Cervantes already pointed out in the chronicle of the first concert, has been extraordinary.
+On stage, the chemistry between the Barcelona duo has spread to a surrendered stadium, Xavier Cervantes in the chronicle of the first concert, has been extraordinary.
+On stage, the chemistry between the Barcelona duo has spread to a surrendered stadium, closing an emotional circle initiated in the late eighties and which in 2026 has seen its most emotional chapter – and in all probability the definitive one.
 This grand farewell has not only served to say goodbye, but to certify that El Último de la Fila's repertoire has a relevance independent of the passage of time and trends.

 Cry of passion